rozie/PlanetJogger/README.md

 PlanetJogger
 ========
-This is set of files (config files, templates, etc.) used to create PlanetJogger - a feed agregator of blogs that once was hosted on blog site jogger.pl.
+This is set of files (config files, templates, etc.) used to create PlanetJogger - a feed agregator of blogs that once were hosted on blog site jogger.pl.
 Test version is avaliable at https://zakr.es/planetjogger/

 Requirements
 ---------
 * working web server (apache/lighttpd/nginx)
-* Linux with shell access
+* Linux with shell access (tested with Debian Buster)
 * Planet Venus https://github.com/rubys/venus installed (planet-venus package in Debian, tested with 0~git9de2109-3 version and Debian Jessie)
 * xsltproc installed